Home

 Robert Buchanan, dramatic author, expects to produce his new play entitled ‘Nine Days A Queen,’ at the Madison Square shortly, with Robert Mantell in the leading part.

-And a final reference to another possible American production of The Nine Days’ Queen which also seems to have come to nothing:
+[And finally, a couple of references to another possible American production of The Nine Days’ Queen which also seems to have come to nothing.]

 Waterloo Daily Courier (Iowa) (23 September, 1897)